dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 89.20
 + Average inference time (ms) : 11.21 -->

-Frankly, the FPS looks quite decent already and might suit some applications even without further optimization.
+Actually, the FPS looks quite decent already and might suit some applications even without further optimization.

-But why settle when you can something better?
+But why settle when you can get something better?
 After all, that's why you're here, right? 😉

-Meet..
+Meet 👇

 #### 🕸 DeepSparse Engine
 DeepSparse is an inference engine by Neural Magic that runs optimally on CPUs.